claydegruchy/home-assistant.github.io/source/getting-started/configuration.markdown

  - Start the add-on
  - You will be able to click the "WEB UI" link to open the Web UI

 Time for the first practice with the configurator.
-Add the following to `configuration.yaml` file to add a link to the Configurator in the sidebar:
+Add the following to `configuration.yaml` file (found within the file menu on the left of the page) to add a link to the Configurator in the sidebar:

 ```yaml
 panel_iframe: